highcharts/node-export-server/README.md

 ## Upgrade notes for V3.0

-V3 should be a drop in replacement for V2 in most cases.
-However, due to changing out the browser back-end part, the various tweaks related to process handling (e.g. worker counts and so on) may have different effects than they did previously.
+In most cases, V3 should serve as a drop-in replacement for V2.
+However, due to changes in the browser back-end part, various tweaks related to process handling (e.g., worker counts, and so on) may now have different effects than before.

-The API for when using the server as a node module has changed significantly, but a compatibility layer has been created to address this.
-It is however recommended to change to the new API described below, as the compatibility layer is likely to be deprecated at some point in the future.
+Significant changes have been made to the API for using the server as a Node module.
+While a compatibility layer has been created to address this, it is recommended to transition to the new API described below.
+It's worth noting that the compatibility layer may be deprecated at some point in the future.

-One important note is that the export server now requires `node v16.14.0` or higher.
+An important note is that the export server now requires `node v16.14.0`` or a higher version.

 ## Changelog

-_Fixes and enhancements:_

-- Replaced PhantomJS with Puppeteer
-- Updated the config handling system to optionally load JSON files, and improved environment var loading
-- Rewrote the HC caching system: it's now easier to include custom modules/dependency lists in your own deployments
-- The install step no longer requires interaction when installing
-- Replaced the custom worker pool system with `tarn`
-- Error messages are now sent back to the client instead of being displayed in rasterized output
-- Updated NPM dependencies, removed deprecated and uneccessary dependencies
-- Lots of smaller bugfixes and tweaks

-_New Features:_

-- Added `/health` route to server to display basic server information
-- Added a UI served on `/` to perform exports from JSON configurations in browser

 The full change log for all versions can be viewed [here](CHANGELOG.md).

 # What & Why

-This is a node.js application/service that converts [Highcharts.JS](http://highcharts.com) charts to static image files.
-It supports PNG, JPEG, SVG, and PDF output; and the input can be either SVG, or JSON-formatted chart options.
+This is a Node.js application/service that converts [Highcharts.JS](http://highcharts.com) charts to static image files.
+It supports PNG, JPEG, SVG, and PDF output.
+The input can be either SVG or JSON-formatted chart options.

 The application can be used either as a CLI (Command Line Interface), as an HTTP server, or as a node.js module.